Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Shortcut Creation</h2>
-  <p>Create shortcuts to easily access your different versions of Beat Saber with BSManager.
+  <p>Create shortcuts to easily access your different versions of <a href="https://beatsaber.com/">Beat Saber</a> with <a href="https://github.com/Zagrios/bs-manager">BSManager</a>.
 After selecting your
     version, go to the version settings, click on "Create a Shortcut", and then select your launch options.
-Thus, you can quickly and easily launch your preferred version of Beat Saber with the desired settings.</p>
+Thus, you can quickly and easily launch your preferred version of <a href="https://beatsaber.com/">Beat Saber</a> with the desired settings.</p>
 </div>

 <div align="center">